-Table C - 1 Display Modes
+Table C - 2

+Display Modes

+NVIDIA

-Display Devices
+Display Devices - NVIDIA CP

-Note that you can use an HDMI (High-Definition Multimedia Interface) cable connected to the HDMI-Out port and/or DisplayPort compatible cable connected to a DisplayPort 1.2 to connect an external display.
-You can also use the Thunderbolt Port connected to a compatible display device (see below).
+Note that you can use an HDMI (High-Definition Multimedia Interface) cable connected to the HDMI-Out port and/or DisplayPort compatible cable connected to a DisplayPort 1.3 to connect an external display.
 See your external display device's manual to see which formats it supports.